Coronavirus: more economic support on its way as pressure mounts to raise alert level

-The Government has signalled there could be more economic support for businesses and jobs on the way as the fallout from Covid-19 spreads rapidly.
+The Government is poised to announce more economic support measures for beleaguered Kiwi businesses and workers left devastated by the Covid-19 virus.

-It has also come under pressure to raise the alert level as a precaution despite there still being no evidence of community coronavirus outbreak.
+As the global death toll yesterday rose past 12,000, pressure is growing in some quarters for New Zealand to raise its virus alert to the maximum level to prevent further spread and community transmission.

 Fourteen new cases of coronavirus were confirmed yesterday - the highest one-day rise yet - bringing the total number infected to 66, with four additional probable cases.

-Almost all of the cases are linked to overseas travel or an already confirmed case but two have no firm links to either and are still being investigated for community transmission.
+Nearly all are linked to overseas travel or an already confirmed case, but two - one in Auckland and one in Wairarapa - have no firm links to either and officials have not ruled out community transmission.

 READ MORE: